connorbowen/apiq-mvp/docs/prd.md

 ### Integration Requirements

 #### 1. OpenAI Integration
-- GPT-4 API for natural language processing
+- GPT-4o-mini API for natural language processing (optimized for performance and cost)
 - Function calling for API orchestration
 - Context management for conversations
+- Parallel processing for faster responses
+- Intelligent caching for repeated requests
 - Rate limiting and cost optimization
 - Fallback mechanisms for API failures